The Aha! Moments – Working out the Key Actions for your Users

 Moments of delight can then be incorporated into your onboarding journey.

 In consumer behavior, there is a distinction between "stated preference" (that is, what people are willing to tell you about their behavior and experiences) and "revealed preference", which is the information people reveal through their actions and choices.
 If talking to your users is "stated preference", then "revealed preference" is user testing.
 While there are many types of user testing, the process basically boils down to making people use your software and watching them while they do it.

 User testing involves creating a set of tasks for a user to complete, providing them with some onboarding content, and watching the user navigate their way to try and succeed.
 Careful observation, or a quick interview at the end of the task, can reveal the places where the user started to feel that they "got it".
 Those moments can be incorporated into the onboarding journey.

 You can conduct user testing in person, and there are also software tools that can help you.
 We use lookback.io, which allows you to conduct user testing remotely, and also offers the option of a webcam recording, which can help you detect those moments where things "switch on" for the user.

 If you're building software in the cloud, then you're probably measuring what people are clicking on in the app.
 Such feature usage information can be correlated with an overall measure of the success of a user.
 This could include things like whether or not they convert, or whether or not they return to your app regularly.
 Combining these pieces of information can allow you to build a picture (or even a statistical model if you're cleverer than me!) which captures the differences between those who succeed and those who don't.

 So remember, your onboarding needs to create a journey for your users which reveals the key actions in your software.
 These are a combination of the fundamentals, but also of the little things which people find delightful - especially those which you may take for granted as a daily user of your app.
-The fundamentals mainly come from your design, but the added extras - the Aha! moments - come from talking to your users and understanding their behaviour in your software.
+The fundamentals mainly come from your design, but the added extras - the Aha! moments - come from talking to your users and understanding their behavior in your software.